wTrystan/wtrystan.github.io/automation_remotion.md

-# Here is my automation of contents for Social Media using Remotion
+# Here is my automation of contents for Social Media using React (Remotion)

 - [Link to the TikTok Account 👋](https://www.tiktok.com/@topfivespotify)